Of Course He's Dead: Critical reception

 "Of Course He's Dead" received mixed reviews, with praise for the premise, cameo of the cast and meta-humor, but criticism for the rushed season finale and anti-climax.
 Entertainment Weekly found it to be a good piece of television, "some of the unrelenting boldness inherent in the self-referential nature has to be applauded".
 They praised its unapologetic overtly self-referential meta approach: "Two and a Half Men never beat around the bush with its humor, with its awareness of what the audience thought of its actors.
 The finale celebrates that with being one of the most meta episodes of television ever devised; like it or not, Two and a Half Men won't apologize for ending that way".
 Overall they thought "'Of Course He's Dead' is certainly one of the most fascinating finales to air."

 Max Nicholson of IGN gave it a 3.5 out of 10, saying: "I don't think I could come up with a worse ending than a faceless Charlie Harper walking up to the front doorstep of Alan's home, a grand piano falling on his head, and then a pull-out to Chuck Lorre sitting in his director's chair and turning around to say, 'Winning!' — and then a grand piano falling on his head...".
 They did however praise the clever meta-humor.

-Time, on the other hand, gave a positive review of the finale, saying: "Its bawdy, sentimentality-free goodbye was a funny and deeply weird hour of score-settling, fourth-wall-breaking, hugs-and-tears-denying TV".
+James Poniewozik of Time, on the other hand, gave a positive review of the finale, saying: "Its bawdy, sentimentality-free goodbye was a funny and deeply weird hour of score-settling, fourth-wall-breaking, hugs-and-tears-denying TV".
 Overall they felt "the show went out not with a 'Farewell, old friend' but with a 'See you in hell!'.
 Was it appropriate?
 Classy?
 I just know I laughed".

-Corey Barker of TV.Com gave the episode a positive review.
+Corey Barker of TV.com gave the episode a positive review.
 He thought "it was a legitimately funny episode of television that toyed with viewers' expectations all the way up until the last millisecond", as to whether or not Charlie Sheen would appear, which is what the episode was teasingly building up to.
 He argued that "it sure was fascinating.
 And for Two and a Half Men, that's a very fitting way to go out".
 He believed "Of Course He's Dead" to be more creative and clever than the show ever was: "For a sitcom that I never found to be creative or even clever, Two and a Half Men peppered its final hour with some really amusing — if obvious — moments".
 He also thought that the fact Sheen never showed up "made the finale's self-aware trolling even more successful."